Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: EMU Pilot Survey Data

-In section \ref{sec:emupilotdata} we introduce the EMU-PS data as a test case for using the coarse-grained complexity measure to identify anomalous objects in future large-scale surveys.
-The EMU-PS data is likely to contain many rare, unusual and anomalous objects, providing a better representation of the complexity tail of still much larger future surveys (compared to the S19 analysis).
+The EMU-PS data is likely to contain examples of anomalous and unexpected objects, providing a better representation of the complexity tail of still much larger future surveys such as EMU (compared to previous experiments using ATLAS data in S19).
 It is in this tail that future discoveries are likely to be made.

-Section \ref{sec:complexityimages} outlines the methods and experiments where we use complexity to analyse radio images.
-This section details results from reanalysis of the Australia Telescope Large Area Survey (ATLAS) data used in S19, where we compare approaches implemented previously with the measurement of coarse-grained complexity using the convolutional autoencoder described in section \ref{sec:appcomplexity}.
-These results demonstrate the effectiveness of the approach in identifying complex (multiple component) and unusual sources but also show little benefit in adopting the convolutional autoencoder over the original measurement approach implemented in S19.
-This section then details the scanning methodology applied to the EMU-PS and concludes by showcasing a variety of frames captured in the complexity tail containing complex structures and unusual objects.

-Section \ref{sec:anomalousframes} details the use of a Zooniverse project to crowd-source labels for EMU-PS frames which are then used to determine an effective coarse-grained complexity partition that can be used to identify complex and unusual objects.
-Performance measurement is discussed in detail along with the methods and challenges involved in sub-sampling from the very large number of frames produced by the EMU-PS complexity scan.
-We discuss the challenges in producing an effective sub-sample for evaluating the complexity measure, which needs to be small enough to be efficiently evaluated by a reasonable number of Zooniverse volunteers, while still large enough to provide an effective representation of the tail of the complexity distribution.
-Section \ref{sec:anomalousframes} also evaluates the effectiveness of alternative partition boundaries, and details the application of these boundaries in constructing anomaly catalogues, which are produced using the EMU-PS data.
-This section concludes with a discussion of potential classification errors and considerations.

-Section \ref{sec:summary} of the paper provides a brief summary and outlines the key outputs and conclusions drawn from this work.